abeerbadawi/COVID-ChestXray15k-Dataset-Transfer-learning/README.md

 # COVID-ChestXray15k-Dataset-Transfer-learning

-In this study, we use chest X-ray images from normal, pneumonia and COVID-19cases.
-We collect eleven publicly available sub-databases to create one database calledthe COVID-ChestXray-15k dataset with a total of 4420 COVID-19 images before data aug-mentation, 5000 Pneumonia images, and 5000 normal images.
-We combine and modifyeleven different public data from ChestX-ray8 dataset [25], Chest X-Ray Images (pneu-monia) dataset [26], BIMCV-COVID19 dataset [27], COVID-19 Image Data Collection [28],Figure 1 COVID -19 Chest X-ray Dataset Initiative [29], ActualMed COVID-19 Chest X-rayDataset Initiative [30], SIRM COVID-19 database [31], Twitter COVID-19 CXR Dataset [32],Covid19 Image Repository [33], COVID-CXNet [34], and MOMA- Dataset [35].
-We choosethese eleven datasets because they are open source and fully available to the researchers asshown in Table 1:•Normal images:1—ChestX-ray8 dataset [25], with a total of 5000 images.•Pneumonia images:
+# The contributions of this paper are as follows:
+•We  propose  new  modified  three  pre-trained  deep  learning  models  with  transfer learning  based  on  Dense-Net201,  VGG16,  and  VGG19  to  detect  COVID-19  from X-ray images.

+•We introduce a balanced dataset named COVID-ChestXray-15k, collected from eleven publicly available datasets.
+We also use different data augmentation techniques to create this balanced dataset by increasing the COVID-19 images from 4420 to 5000 images.
+This provides a dataset with a total of 15,000 images (5000 normal, 5000 pneumonia and5000 COVID-19)

+# We choose these eleven datasets because they are open source and fully available to the researchers:
+•Normal images:
+1—ChestX-ray8 dataset [1], with a total of 5000 images.
+•Pneumonia images:
+2—Chest X-Ray Images (Pneumonia) dataset [2], with a total of 4237 images, and 763 images from ChestX-ray8 dataset.[1].
+•COVID-19 images:
+3—BIMCV-COVID19 dataset [3], with a total of 2473 images.
+4—COVID-19 Image Data Collection [4], with a total of 208 images.
+5—COVID-19 data from Figure 1 COVID-19 Chest X-ray Dataset [5], with a total of55 images.
+6—COVID-19 data from the ActualMed COVID-19 Chest X-ray Dataset [6], with atotal of 238 images.
+7—SIRM database [7], with a total of 68 images.
+8—Twitter data [8], with a total of 37 images.
+9—COVID-19 Repository [9], with a total of 243 images.
+10—COVID-CXNet [10], with a total of 877 images.
+11—MOMA-Dataset [11], with a total of 221 images.